Limited English Proficiency (LEP) Plan

 Methods of Providing Services to individuals with LEP

-- Telephone Interpreter Services: Garden and Associates, Language Line Services.
+- Unplanned/Urgent Telephone Interpreter Services: Language Line

 Washburn Center for Children, without undue delay and at no cost to individuals with LEP and/or their families, provides meaningful access to information and service to all individuals with LEP and/or their families receiving services.

 Washburn Center for Children contracts qualified translators or translating agencies to assist individuals with LEP in translating all vital documents, or documents needed to perform services.